 What does this really mean ?

-There is a huge increase in the weight of the atmosphere as evidenced by the clouds.
+There is a huge INCREASE in the WEIGHT of the atmosphere as evidenced by the vast clouds of condensed water vapor, comprised of LIQUID WATER DROPLETS,

 AND